How long is the MPH Program?

-Both the Epidemiology PhD program and the MPH program prefer scores at the 75th percentile or higher (157-158 verbal, 159 quantitative, 4.5 analytical writing).
+For the Epidemiology PhD program, scores at the 75th percentile or higher are preferred.
 The admissions committee will review each application as a whole, taking all elements into consideration, but applicants with scores at or above the 75th percentile will be more competitive.

 I took the GREs 10 years ago.
 Do I have to retake them to apply?

 Yes, GRE test scores are only accepted within 5 years of the test date.